nus-cs2103-AY2223S1/ip/docs/README.md

 Add a Task of type *deadline* to your task list

-Due dates can be added to deadline tasks using the [YYYYMMDD] format (no spacing inbetween)
+Due dates can be added to deadline tasks using the [/YYYYMMDD] format (no spacing inbetween)

 Example of usage: